 Integration with a new booking engine meant that without leaving the homepage, and with a single tap, a user could be purchasing tickets for an upcoming event–a huge leap forward from the existing site.

 “One of the decisions you have to make as a business is when to bring in external expertise.
 This can be difficult, especially when it relates to your core brand, but that’s sometimes when you need it most.
-We were discussing problems that were strategic but also creative.
-Squad were a small and young organisation, they knew our business and had some empathy with it and they came with both a strategic and creative background.
-And so we set about working together.”
+Squad come with both a strategic and creative background and really helped us to think about our positioning and how we present that to our customers, both through our branding and our narrative.
+Their external perspective was very valuable and they are great to work with.”

 Sarah Dunning – CEO, The Westmorland Family